Did you know that Brooklyn would be the 4th largest city in the United States (if it weren’t already part of the largest U.S. city?

 As hard work and exploration are in my DNA, the months ahead will be far from lazy.
 While taking a break from my digital media and consulting career at Project Lounge, you can continue to follow me on www.projectartlounge.com, an initiative I started with the international art exhibition LIGHT BREAKS last year in Basel, Switzerland.
 Besides exploring Japan, I will organize a number of exhibitions and events in the art world – a vocation as important and rewarding as any other I have pursued.

-I look forward to returning to the busy fray of work and career in 2016.
+I look forward to continuing my profession with new goals and ideas in 2016.
 Until then, it’s time for a bit of gracious living.

 As promised, Project Lounge has reached out to the artist community and the feedback has been very positive.
 The need for artists and galleries to review and plan their digital activities is growing in importance.
 But because art lives from real world interaction, we have created Project Art Lounge, a digital media space for artists to engage with art enthusiasts.
 To kick things off, Project Art Lounge is presenting an exhibition with three international artists in Basel, Switzerland.
 For more information, please visit www.projectartlounge.com.